dgaur/manager-readme/README.md

 rod + general whipping-boy
 for our team, in order to shield everyone else from those distractions.

+I'll typically stay out of most deep technical arguments at this point and defer to the team's expertise instead.
+My place is to create an environment where the team can be successful, not to dictate technical decisions.

 At a high-level, I want our team to be awesome; for everyone on the team to feel challenged, productive, engaged and happy; and I'm willing to take on the dreary chores and scutwork to make all that happen.